mbcxqcw2/MPhilDIS/README.md

 <summary>Full worked example notebook</summary>

 - [Click here](https://colab.research.google.com/drive/1MRjrVrVaK_0NIMR2eXPSXTYXdxQVEdY7?usp=sharing)
 - NOTE: DO NOT MODIFY ANY OF THE CODE IN THIS WORKED EXAMPLE!
 It should serve as a reference for your personal notebook only.
+Save a copy of this worked example into your drive before you run it.

 </details>